Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 Deployment of the second node and others is similar to the first node, but has some differences in creation of go-apla ‘config.toml’ file.

+For each other node deployment you should repeat next steps:

+- Install Backend Software Prerequisites
+- Install PostgreSQL
+- Install Centrifugo
+- Install Go-Apla

-#### Configuration
+#### Other Nodes Configuration

+In this example we will configure Node 2.
+Other Nodes can be configured in the same way.
+All used network settings (IP-adresses and ports) are described in [Overview](#overview).

 1) Copy file of the first block to Node 2.
-For example, you can do it via scp:
+For example, you can do it via scp on Node 2:
 ```
-$ scp user@10.10.99.1:/opt/apla/go-apla/node1/firstblock /opt/apla/go-apla/node2/
+$ scp user@10.10.99.1:/opt/apla/go-apla/node1/first /opt/apla/go-apla/node2/
 ```

 2) Create Node 2 configuration file:
 ```
 $ ./go-apla config --dataDir=/opt/apla/go-apla/node2 --dbName=apladb  --privateBlockchain=true --centSecret="CENT_SECRET" --centUrl=http://10.10.99.2:8000 --httpHost=10.10.99.2 --tcpHost=10.10.99.2 --nodesAddr=10.10.99.1
 ```

+Where:

+- --dbName - database name 'apladb' that was created in section [Install PostgreSQL](#install-postgres-deb)
+- --centSecret - Centrifugo secret 'CENT_SECRET' that was created in section [Install Centrifugo](#install-centrifugo-deb)
+- --centUrl=http://10.10.99.2:8000 - used IP address and port of Centrifugo of Node 2
+- --httpHost=10.10.99.2 - used IP address and port of API-server of Node 2
+- --tcpHost=10.10.99.2 - used IP address and port of TCP-server of Node 2
+- --nodesAddr=10.10.99.1 - IP-address of Node 1
+- Other usage and flags of go-apla are described in [documentation](http://genesiskernel.readthedocs.io/en/latest/)

 3) Generate Node 2 keys:
 ```